Post-Completion Optional Practical Training

 While the Application is Pending

-Application processing may take over 90 days.
+Application processing may take 90 days or longer.
 You should receive a receipt notice at the address you listed on Form I-765 in approximately 4-6 weeks.
 You can use your receipt number to check your case status online.
 If you completed Form G-1145, you should receive an emailed notification as well.

 You may not legally begin working during this time.
 We do not recommend traveling outside the U.S. after your program end date if you application is pending.